almarklein/wasmfun/README.md

 A compiler of brainfuck to WASM.

 **simplepy:**
 A compiler for a very-strict-subset of Python to WASM.

 **zoof:**
 An experimental language with a very friendly syntax that compiles to WASM.
-The parsing and compiling is implemented in Python, but it could eventually be self-hosting, which is when it starts to be come real interesting ...
+The parsing and compiling is implemented in Python, but it could eventually be self-hosting, which is when it will start to be come real interesting ...

 ## Links